brevzin/cpp_proposals/118x_spaceship/spaceship-is-compare.md

 Currently, the pairwise comparison of the subobjects is always <code>x<sub>i</sub> &lt;=&gt; y<sub>i</sub></code>.
 Always `operator<=>`.

-This paper proposes defining a new magic specification-only function <code><i>3WAY</i>&lt;R&gt;(a, b)</code>, which only has meaning in the context of defining what a defaulted `operator<=>` does.
+This paper proposes defining a new say of synthesizing a three-way comparison, which only has meaning in the context of defining what a defaulted `operator<=>` does.
 The function definition is very wordy, but it's not actually complicated: we will use the provided return type to synthesize an appropriate ordering.
 The key points are:

 - We will _only_ synthesize an ordering if the user provides an explicit return type.
 We do not synthesize any ordering when the declared return type is `auto`.
 - The presence of `<=>` is _always_ preferred to any kind of synthetic fallback.